Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yes.

-Phillip, but what about the, like Her Majesty's Theatre and those sorts of Comedy Theatre?
+Philip, but what about the, like Her Majesty's Theatre and those sorts of comedy theatre?

 I mean, I spent a lot of time there, obviously.